seb54000/tpcs-workstations/README.md

 - [ ] Need to check that dns_subdomain var is really working with grafana dahsboards : terraform-infra/cloudinit/monitoring_grafana_node_full_dashboard.json
 - [ ] Remove VScode extension like kube when not installed (top monitoring ?)
-- [ ] TODO add jinja if custom_files is not empty (cloud-config.yaml.tftpl) -- for knode otherwise cloud-inint error
 - [ ] Envisage only one setup for the student VM including tpiac and tpkube prereqs (will be needed for IaC extension on Kube - or maybe we will use an AWS kubernetes cluster only for TPiAC extension ??).
   - [ ] Should we clone both git repo (iac and kube) ?
   - [X] Should we shut down / stop Kube cluster to save resources ? - maybe only go for c5.xlarge VMs